 All that glitters is gold in Dubai's Gold Souq © Zhukov Oleg / Shutterstock

-Dubai is a major gold trading hub and home to the glittering Gold Souq, which specialises in Arabic and Indian jewellery, but also has some contemporary European designs.
+Dubai is a major gold trading hub and home to the glittering Gold Souq, which specialises in Middle Eastern and Indian jewellery, but also has some contemporary European designs.
 The Gold & Diamond Park, meanwhile, offers more modern surroundings and a greater variety of European looks.
 Retail prices for gold jewellery are generally lower in Dubai than countries such as the UK, India and China because of lower making charges, smaller retailer margins, and lower duties and taxes.
 The final price of a piece of jewellery will depend, in part, on your haggling skills.
-Check the day’s gold rate – set internationally, with local prices updated 2-3 times a day and displayed on electronic signs in the souq – and negotiate on the making charge and mark-up.
+Check the day’s gold rate – set internationally, with local prices updated two to three times a day and displayed on electronic signs in the souq – and negotiate on the making charge and mark-up.

 Carpets and prayer mats for sale in the Deira souq © Chris Mellor / Getty Images

 Dubai is a carpet lover’s paradise.
 Fine Persian carpets, colourful Turkish and Kurdish kilims, and rough-knotted Bedouin rugs are all widely available.
 Dubai has a reputation in the region for having the highest-quality carpets at the best prices.
 Bargaining is the norm.